Refereed Learning: Introduction

 We note, however, that known refereed delegation protocols do not appear to be directly applicable to our setting.
 In particular, these protocols are geared towards verifying fully specified deterministic computations with inputs that are readable by the verifier in full.
 In contrast, in our setting the learner is presented with a black box model whose code is unknown and whose sample space is potentially huge.

-Ergun et al. and later Rothblum et al. \cite{ErgunKR04,RothblumVW13} consider a weak verifier that uses the power of a {\em single} untrusted prover to decide whether some huge mathematical object, which is accessible to the verifier only via queries, has some claimed property, or else is far from having the property.
-Herman and Rothblum \cite{HermanR22,HermanR24-1,HermanR24-2} consider the case where the object in question is a distribution, and the verifier's access to the distribution is via obtaining samples.
-Goldwasser et al. \cite{GoldwasserRSY21} consider a (single) prover that wishes to convince a suspicious verifier that a given concept has some desirable properties.
+The works of \cite{ErgunKR04,RothblumVW13} consider a weak verifier that uses the power of a {\em single} untrusted prover to decide whether some huge mathematical object, which is accessible to the verifier only via queries, has some claimed property, or else is far from having the property. \cite{HermanR22,HermanR24-1,HermanR24-2} consider the case where the object in question is a distribution, and the verifier's access to the distribution is via obtaining samples. \cite{GoldwasserRSY21} consider a (single) prover that wishes to convince a suspicious verifier that a given concept has some desirable properties.
 In all, to the best of our knowledge, this is the first work that considers the power of the two-prover model in the context of learning, testing, or verifying the properties of black-box objects, models being a special case.

 A related and very vibrant area of research is that of {\em debate systems} where a panel of competing AI agents debate in order to help a weak referee (either a human or another AI agent) obtain a meaningful decision, often with respect to AI safety and alignment.
 See, e.g., \cite{IrvingCA18,GuoCWCPCWZ24}.
-However, both the methods and the specific goals in these works are very different than the one here.
+However, both the methods and the specific goals in these works are very different from the ones here.